 The conditions in Definition \ref{def:Oka1} easily imply that a homotopy from the initial map $f$ to a holomorphic map $F$ can be chosen to consist of maps $R\to X$ which are holomorphic on a neighbourhood of $K\cup \bigcup_i\{a_i\}$ and agree with $f$ to order $k_i$ at $a_i$ for every $i$.
-Note however that the axiom of Oka-1 manifolds does not include the parameteric case concerning families of maps $R\to X$.
-While the parameteric Oka property follows from the basic Oka property \cite[Proposition 5.15.1]{Forstneric2017E}, the proof uses the basic Oka principle for maps from Stein manifolds of arbitrary dimension, and it does not apply to Oka-1 manifolds.
-One can of course introduce and study the class of complex manifolds satisfying the parameteric Oka-1 property, but most of the techniques developed in this paper do not apply to this case.
+Note however that the axiom of Oka-1 manifolds does not include the parametric case concerning families of maps $R\to X$.
+While the parametric Oka property follows from the basic Oka property \cite[Proposition 5.15.1]{Forstneric2017E}, the proof uses the basic Oka principle for maps from Stein manifolds of arbitrary dimension, and it does not apply to Oka-1 manifolds.
+One could introduce and study the class of complex manifolds satisfying the parametric Oka-1 property, but most of the techniques developed in this paper do not apply to this case.

 We now describe our main results, deferring the precise statements to individual sections.